-I forgot about adventure.
 Somehow, winter lulls me into a place of forgetting.
-I’d forgotten what magic spontaneity brings.
+I’d forgotten about the magic spontaneity can bring.
 I’d forgotten what it was like to follow that gut feeling—you know the one—that calls to you in the middle night and says, “Hey you.
 Come sleep under the stars in my skies tonight.
 Wake up in my dirt.
 Breathe my fresh air.”

 Driving back from Salt Lake City, I thought about how something as simple as a long weekend in the desert could revive me in such a way.
 It’s not so much about the climbing or the traveling anymore.
 It isn’t something that I can put into words.
 You’ll just have to go and see for yourself.